geobro1992/geobro1992.github.io/_research/amphibians.md

   <figcaption>Image credit: Jordy Groffen</figcaption>
 </figure>

+### Filial canibalism in hellbenders

-From 2021-2023 I worked as a postdoc in Bill Hopkins’ lab investigating the population status of hellbenders in Virginia.
+From 2021-2023 I worked as a postdoc in Bill Hopkins’ lab investigating parental care, nest fate, and the population status of North America's largest salamander.

 Using data from a long-term nest box study I documented a link between the loss of riparian forest cover and rates of filial cannibalism.